 In terms of support getting the balance is difficult and depends on the industry or workplace.
 Some groups may want less support in the form of materials and process; others may need to be guided through the whole process.
 A pilot program can help you determine your group’s preferences.
 It is advisable however to have key milestones and touch points that make sure that the relationship has started, hasn’t fallen over and wraps up neatly.
 These can take place as an email, telephone call or an event.

-Check out our ready made Online Mentoring Training Course for Mentors and Mentees and our Training Kit too.
+Check out our ready made Online Mentoring Training Course for Mentors and Mentees and our Mentoring Program Manager’s Training too.

 We’re in the home straight now.
 The program has been running for a few months so you can just sit back and wait for the accolades at the end, right?
 Hmm… maybe not….